fygar256/general-assembler-axx/README.md

 ## Expressions, operators

-Both assembly line expressions and pattern data expressions are almost the same, since they call the same function.
-Labels can be written in assembly lines.
-You can write lower-case variables in pattern data.
+Assembly line expressions and pattern data expressions are almost the same because they call the same functions.
+You can write labels in assembly lines.
+Pattern data can contain lowercase variables.

-#### Operator Precedence
+#### Operator precedence

-The operators and precedence are as follows based on python
+The operators and precedence are as follows, based on Python

 ```
-(expression)          Parenthesized expression
+(expression)        An expression enclosed in parentheses
-#                     operator that returns the value of symbol
+#                   An operator that returns the value of a symbol
--,~                   negative, bit NOT
+-,~                 Negative, bitwise NOT
-@                     unary operator that returns the number of bits to the right of the highest bit of the subsequent value
+@                   A unary operator that returns the bit position from the right of the most significant bit of the following value
-:=                    assignment operator
+:=                  Assignment operator
-**                    Exponensiation
+**                  Exponentiation
-*,//                  multiplication, integer division
+*,//                Multiplication, integer division
-+,-                   addition, subtraction
++,-                 Addition, subtraction
-<<,>>                 Shift left, shift right
+<<,>>               Left shift, right shift
-&                     bit AND
+&                   Bitwise AND
-|                     bit OR
+|                   Bitwise OR
-^                     bit XOR
+^                   Bitwise XOR
-'                     Sign Extension
+'                   Sign extension
-<=,<,>,>=,! =,==      Comparison operators
+<=,<,>,>=,!=,==     Comparison operators
 not(x)              Logical NOT
 &&                  Logical AND
 ||                  Logical OR
 ```

-There is a `:=` assignment operator.
-If `d:=24`, the variable d is assigned 24.
-The value that the assignment operator has is the value that was assigned.
+`:=` is available as an assignment operator.
+If you enter `d:=24`, 24 will be assigned to the variable d.
+The value of the assignment operator is the assigned value.

 The prefix operator `#` takes the value of the symbol that follows.

-The `@` prefix operator returns the highest bit of the following value from the right.
-This is named the Hebimarumatta operator.
+The prefix operator `@` returns the number of the most significant bit of the value that follows, from the right.
+We call this the Hebimarumatta operator.

-The binary operator `'`, `a'24`, sign extends (Sign EXtend) the 24th bit of a with the sign bit.
-This is named the SEX operator.
+The binary operator `'`, for example `a'24`, sign extends (Sign EXtends) the 24th bit of a as the sign bit.
+We call this the SEX operator.

-The binary operator `**` is a power.
+The binary operator `**` is exponentiation.

 ## Example of binary output